gromacs/gromacs/docs/dev-manual/build-system.rst

    turn runs as part of the Jenkins documentation job.
    All CMake code is in :file:`docs/doxygen/`.
    See :doc:`doxygen`.
-install-guide
+gmxapi-cppdocs
+    Builds API documentation for gmxapi.
+Useful to authors of client software.
+    Documentation is generated in :file:`docs/api-user` in the build directory. gmxapi-cppdocs-dev
+    Extract documentation for gmxapi and GROMACS developers to :file:`docs/api-dev`. install-guide
    Runs Sphinx to generate a plain-text INSTALL file for the source package.
    The files is generated at :file:`docs/install-guide/text/`, from where it